Skip to content

 # Place the cva6-sdk where they are expected:

-ln -s cva6-sdk/install64 sw/boot/install64
+ln -s sw/deps/cva6-sdk/install64 sw/boot/install64

-# Optional: Pre-uild explicitely the image
+# Optional: Pre-build explicitely the image

 make CAR_ROOT=. sw/boot/linux_carfield_bd_vcu128.gpt.bin

-This board does not offer a SD card reader.
+Boards like VCU128 does not offer a SD card reader.
 We need to load the image in the integrated flash:

 make chs-xil-flash VIVADO_MODE=batch XILINX_BOARD=vcu128 XILINX_FLAVOR=flavor